 But by that time, the Mana Trust had been set up as a charitable organisation with the aim of helping strengthen the Māori and Pacific voices in the media.
 The Tindall Foundation lent a generous hand to that kaupapa, as it has continued to do.

 The trust was chaired by the late Nin Tomas, an associate professor of law at Auckland University — and the other trustees were two senior journalists, Wena Harawira and Tapu Misa, and Maureen Wilson, a significant figure in education.
 Judy McGregor, a former newspaper editor, media professor, and EEO Commissioner, helped out as an advisory trustee.

-After a flurry of projects in the first few years, the trust lay low for a time, before returning to the fray in 2012, with Stacey Morrison, Tapu, and Gary as trustees, and, a little later, Dale Husband as well.
+After a flurry of projects in the first few years, the trust lay low for a time, before returning to the fray in 2012, with Stacey Morrison, Tapu and Gary as trustees.
+Later, they were joined by Dale Husband and Moana Maniapoto.

 Late in 2014, again with the backing of The Tindall Foundation, the trust embarked on this E-Tangata website project.